This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kava

 Let’s look specifically at Kava for a second.
 Kava is fast becoming one of the most researched herbs to support feelings of anxiety.
-Native to the Pacific Islands, Kava has been used for generations for its sedative qualities.
+Kava, native to the Pacific Islands, has been used for generations for its sedative qualities.
 What’s even better is that while it works to sedate physiological feelings of anxiety, it does so without creating drowsiness, allowing us to calm down while keeping focused and sharp.
 Perfect for when we have a big project on or event we need to focus on.

-When seeking out Kava in a supplement, look for one with extracts standardised to at least 70% kavalactones - this is the active ingredient - as most clinical research shows that at this amount, it’s most effective for relieving feelings of anxiety.
+When seeking out Kava in a supplement, look for one with extracts standardised to at least 70% kavalactones—this is the active ingredient—as most clinical research shows that at this amount, it’s most effective for relieving feelings of anxiety.

 Passion flower